xabbu42/Master/arbeit.md

 \End{definition}

+With this definitions we finally arrive at a counterpart to Yu's theorem:

 \Begin{theorem}
-If the input set $IN$ of a G3lp proof is non self-referential then the proof is prehistoric-cycle-free.
+If the input set $IN$ of a G3lp proof is non-self-referential then the proof is prehistoric-cycle-free.
 \End{theorem}